llwg/trip1/korea.md

 ![9.14 21:29 GMT+9: i drank this juices hoping it would nourish my body that i had just spent last many hours standing without eating](pics/20230914_212946.jpg)

-Eventually i finished and left and took train to my Lodging. when i was checking in i think there was some confusion , and i wondered if it was bc i reserved a few hours before so i was thinking hmm should i try to say 'i reserved it shortly before' (but in korean)?? but then i just stood there in silence until idk what happened but they gave me a key or so.
+Eventually i finished and left and took train to my Lodging. when i was checking in i think there was some confusion , and i wondered if it was bc i made the reservation just a few hours before . so i was thinking hmm should i try to say 'i reserved it shortly before' (but in korean)?? but then i just stood there in silence until idk what happened but they gave me a key or so.

 I do not remember anything particularly good or bad about this motel.
 Here is what i wrote about it in my Notes in the Evening tomorrow: